French first lady returns to work with India charity trip

 "She's been through a difficult period and is very tired.
 She feels better, at least enough to make the trip, although we had to cut it short," Daher said on BFM TV.

-Hollande has acknowledged the turbulence in his private life and pledged to clarify Trierweiler's status before a trip to the United States scheduled for February 9, but has steered clear of journalists' questions about the alleged affair.
+Hollande, who has acknowledged the turbulence in his private life, has pledged to clarify Trierweiler's status before a trip to the United States scheduled for Feb.
+9, but has steered clear of journalists' questions about the alleged affair.

+News that Trierweiler, who has been Hollande's partner since 2006, will go to India emerged as the president of the traditionally Roman Catholic country was holding his first meeting with Pope Francis in Rome.
+(Reporting by Gerard Bon; Writing by Leigh Thomas; Editing by Alison Williams)

+* Says Archana Hingorani, executive director and chief executive officer has tendered her resignation due to personal reasons Source text: http://bit.ly/2pkS1CO Further company coverage: